capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     'name': {
-        'rights': ...               // Map of type Rights, every role-specific rights goes here 'profile': ...              // ID of the profile
+        'rights': ...               // Map of type Rights, every role-specific rights goes here 'profile': ...              // ID of the profile (string)
         FIELD: ...                  // You can add any number of fields that can be used with data-specific rules ...
         }